What we do

-The Food Safety (Northern Ireland) Order and Regulations made there under, aim to ensure that all food offered for sale to the public is safe to eat and is properly described.
-It is the responsibility of the Environmental Health Service to enforce this and other related food legislation.
+Food Safety regulations are there to ensure that all food offered for sale to the public is safe to eat and is properly described.
+It is the responsibility of the Environmental Health Service to enforce this.

 Environmental Health Officers have the power to enter and inspect food premises at all reasonable hours and they will usually come without advance notice.
 They carry out routine inspections and may also visit as the result of a complaint.
 How often routine inspections happen depends on the potential risk posed by the type of business and its previous record.